 Great Divide vs. Wild WestJul 19, 2019

-For a long time, the Great Divide was the undisputed king of long-distance bikepacking routes.
+For 20+ years since its inception in 1997, the Great Divide was the undisputed king of long-distance bikepacking routes.
 Now there’s a challenger: the Wild West Route.
 After riding both, here’s a take on them.

 The Great Divide and Wild West are similar in many ways, including probably the most important factors: distance, climbing, and road surface.

 According to the figures at Bikepacking.com, the Wild West has more climbing, with 59,588 m, as opposed to 45,618 m on the Great Divide.
 Since the routes are essentially identical in distance, 4,345 km on the Wild West and 4,339 km on the Great Divide, the Wild West has both more total climbing and is equally ahead in terms of climbing mile-for-mile.
 Both routes have virtually no singletrack and instead almost exclusively use dirt roads, of comparable quality on either route.
 The Wild West uses paved roads a little more often, roughly 20% of the time, compared to 10% on the Great Divide.

 To put it succinctly, any bike would be equally suited to either route.

 From experience, it didn’t feel as if the Wild West was any more difficult than the Great Divide in terms of climbing, but that could be due to using a carbon frame and bikepacking setup on the Wild West, rather than a steel frame with racks and panniers on the Great Divide.
 25% more climbing makes a difference, but it’s on the same order of magnitude.
 The Great Divide shouldn’t be considered an “easier” option.